IBM 5110: Description

 The 5110 featured the same housing as the 5100 (although the colors were different), which contained an IBM PALM processor, a keyboard and a 1,024-character display screen.
 Main memory held 16, 32, 48 or 64 KB of data, depending on the unit.
-Offering either magnetic tape or diskette storage, the Model 1 could store as much as 204,000 bytes of information per tape cartridge or 1.2 MB on a single 8" diskette; the Model 2 allowed only diskette storage.
+Offering either magnetic tape or diskette storage, the Model 1 could store as much as 204,000 bytes of information per tape cartridge or 1.2 MB on a single 8" diskette; the Model 2 had only diskette storage.
 Up to two IBM 5114 diskette units, each housing a maximum of two 8" diskette drives, could be attached to the 5110 for a total online diskette capacity of 4.8 MB.
-The IBM 5110 Model 3 allowed only one external IBM 5114 diskette unit.
+The IBM 5110 Model 3 could be connected to only one external IBM 5114 diskette unit.
 IBM did not offer a LAN or hard disk drive for these systems.
-However, in 1981 Hal Prewitt, founder of Core International, Inc invented and marketing the world's first and only hard disk subsystems and "CoreNet", a LAN used to share programs and data for the IBM 5110 and 5120 systems.
+However, in 1981 Hal Prewitt, founder of Core International, Inc developed and marketed hard disks and a LAN called "CoreNet" for the IBM 5110 and 5120 systems.

 An IBM 5103 printer and an external IBM 5106 auxiliary tape unit (Model 1 only) were available as options from IBM.

 Citing the easy use of his new system, Jeff Grube, vice president of Punxsutawney Electric Repair (who received the first IBM 5110 on February 2, 1978), said: "If you can type and use a hand-held calculator, you have all the skills necessary to operate a 5110."

+At a Monte Carlo racing event that ran 10 days after the 5110 announcement, five of them were used by race commissioners to retrieve vehicle specifications during the vehicle inspection process.
+During the race itself five IBM 5100s were used to calculate team and individual results and lap times for the press.

 Programming languages

 The 5110 was available with either APL or BASIC—or both—programming languages.
 Machines that supported both languages provided a toggle switch on the front panel to select the language.

-In 1984, Core International, Inc introduced PC51, software that allowed 5100 Series computer programs written in BASIC to run unmodified on the IBM PC and compatibles under PC DOS and share programs and data on CoreNet, the LAN for all these models.
+In 1984, Core International, Inc introduced PC51 which ran unmodified 5100-Series computer programs written in BASIC on the IBM PC and compatibles under PC DOS and shared programs and data on CoreNet, the LAN for all these models.